UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 "Well you just put that there down by the lockers, honey," Aunt Bethany offered when I arrived at PepsiCo's main lobby.
 From the outside, the building itself was as large and shiney as Aunt Bethany was vibrant and indefatigable, despite her outward elderly appearance.
 "Don't hurt your back on the count of lil' ol' me.
 Now just hold on a sec.
 I'll get Charlie to sign you in.
 We don't get many visitors on the weekends in Chantilee, so I'll have to kick the ol' bag an' wake him up."

-She wheeled around on her heels with her unremarkable tan cargo pants and oversized cotton white T-shirt clinging onto her, her clothes struggling to keep up.
-The folds on the large Pepsi logo on her back waved at me while she power walked off to talk to Charlie.
+She wheeled around on her heels with her unremarkable tan cargo pants and oversized cotton white T-shirt clinging as though struggling to keep up.
+The folds on the large Pepsi logo on her back waved at me while she power walked across the lobby.
+Even though the hallway behind the lobby was excessively large and ornate, I was alerted to her dimunitive size by referencing the handrails that came up to her chest in passageway.
 I waited behind and placed my backpack near the lockers as instructed.
-Even though the entrance behind the lobby was excessively large and ornate, I was alerted to her dimunitive size by referencing the handrails that came up to her chest in passageway.

 ---

-Four weeks ago, Mom had wanted me to stop by Indiana on my cross-country drive to Cambridge, MA, from California to visit Aunt Bethany.
+Four weeks ago, Mom asked me to stop by Indiana on my cross-country drive to Cambridge, MA, from California to visit Aunt Bethany.
 I was admittedly resentful and hesitant.
-Since I'm naturally introverted, my shyness begged for indigance at the deviance from my original plan; I would much rather have taken in the nation's sights alone.
+Since I'm naturally introverted, I was indigant at the deviance from my original plan and would much rather have taken in the nation's sights alone.
 Also, I hardly knew Aunt Bethany, and since she was way older than my mom, we really had nothing in common.
 After some passive-aggressive seething coupled with an overt argument or two, I had unlocked my iPhone and dialed what was likely a rotary mechanized phone on the other end.

 "Hello, who is this?" a loud and creaky voice demanded.